patzsantos/SciTec-App/README.md

 **Hashing Passwords**

-Django automatically hashes password using SHA-256 using the PBKDF2 algorithm (Django, N.D.) to prevent exposure of sensitive data that can lead to unauthorised access to Scitec due to Brute Force Attacks.
+Django automatically hashes password using SHA-256 using the PBKDF2 algorithm (Django, N.D.b) to prevent exposure of sensitive data that can lead to unauthorised access to Scitec due to Brute Force Attacks.
 All levels of user privileges do not have access to the string form of the passwords, including their own.

 ## How to Run Scitec
 1) Download the Bulwark Systems package that contains the python file and requirements.
 Make sure that your IDE can run Python 3.11.